 The subject of history covers a wide range of timelines and locations.
 There's ancient history and modern history.
 There is also Asian history, US history, Latin American history, and European history.
 Each one is unique, reflecting the cultures of the people involved.

 If there's one thing common to all history classes, it's usually names, dates, and places.
 This is also the part that many kids hate the most.
 They do not see the point of memorizing so many random facts that appear purposeless.
 Well, that is the wrong way to teach history.

-TeacherTube's history section makes the past come alive with a sterling array of videos and tutorials that cover subjects as varied as our prehistory, ancient history, the civil war, and the study of world civilizations.
+TeacherTube's history education videos section makes the past come alive with a sterling array of videos and tutorials that cover subjects as varied as our prehistory, ancient history, the civil war, and the study of world civilizations.

 The purpose of social studies, based on the US National Council for the Social Studies, is to promote "civic competence" among students.
 In other words, the subject equips students to become better citizens of a country.
 This is done by exploring history, geography, current events, and governments, among others.
 Middle school social studies usually deal with one of each of these fields per grade level.